Description

 - Glucagon Receptor: –

-- Mechanism Focus: Appetite suppression + insulin sensitivity + adipose tissue metabolism
+- Mechanism Focus: Appetite suppression + insulin response + adipose tissue body function

 Retatrutide (Triple GLP-1/GIP/GCG Agonist):